tylerlong/todo-render-efficiency/README.md

 For those libraries that provide examples for a todo app, we will the example app provided with minimal modifications to add loggings.

-Below are the libraries we included(ordered by stars on GitHub):
+Below are the libraries we included (ordered by number of stars on GitHub):

 - zustand
 - jotai